tableflip/nodebots-vagrant/README.md

 1. Ensure that the correct port is selected
 1. If it's the first time you've connected an Ardunio, select `Install Firmata`
 1. Enter your code and click `Run`

+## Troubleshooting

+If running `vagrant up` leaves you with an error message like:

+> The guest machine entered an invalid state while waiting for it
+> to boot.
+Valid states are 'starting, running'.
+The machine is in the
+> 'poweroff' state.
+Please verify everything is configured
+> properly and try again.

+Then double check that you installed the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) for your platform.